ImpulseHu/tyrant/README.md

 ## LICENSE

 tyrant is distributed under the terms of the MIT License.
-See [LICENSE](https://github.com/coocood/jas/blob/master/LICENSE) for details.